akinsho/toggleterm.nvim/README.md

 Setting the _open_mapping_ key to use for toggling the terminal(s) will setup mappings for _normal_ mode If you prefix the mapping with a number that particular terminal will be opened.

-If you set the _insert_mappings_ key to true, the mapping will also take effect in insert mode.
+If you set the _insert_mappings_ key to true, the mapping will also take effect in insert mode; similarly setting _terminal_mappings_ to will have the mappings take effect in the opened terminal.

 However you will not be able to use a count with the open mapping in terminal and insert modes.
 You can create buffer specific mappings to exit terminal mode and then use a count with the open mapping.
 Check _Terminal window mappings_ for an example of how to do this.